Tax Planning in Divorce

 You cannot file a “joint” tax return for a year in which you were divorced.
 Therefore, it is important during tax planning in divorce to decide whether your spouse and you will file taxes jointly or separately.
 If you file separately, you will be solely liable to the IRS for your individual tax obligations, as opposed to also sharing responsibility for the tax obligations of your estranged spouse.
 Filing separately can come with the disadvantage of being taxed at a higher tax rate, however, and it may prevent you from claiming certain deductions.

-If your spouse and you have a child, it is also important to determine who may claim the child as a dependent on his or her tax return.
+If you and your spouse have a child, it is also important to determine who may claim the child as a dependent on his or her tax return.
 If you cannot agree, and there is no court order providing who may claim a child as a dependent, generally the parent who has physical custody of the child for the majority of the time may claim the child.Tax Implications of the Distribution of Marital Assets

-If your spouse and you jointly own property, such as real estate, there are generally no tax consequences if one of you transfers the property to the other, pursuant to your divorce agreement.
+If you and your spouse jointly own property, such as real estate, there are generally no tax consequences if one of you transfers the property to the other, pursuant to your divorce agreement.
 If you are going to sell the marital home, it may be beneficial to do so prior to the finalization of your divorce, since most married couples are eligible for a greater capital gains exclusion than single individuals.

 If you have decided to end your marriage, you should confer with an experienced divorce attorney to determine the tax ramifications of divorce.
 At the McClure Law Group, we have the knowledge and experience to analyze how different options for tax planning in divorce can affect your tax status, and we can help you determine which plan of action works best for you.
 We have offices in Dallas and Collin Counties and represent people in Dallas, Fort Worth, Garland, Irving, Richardson, McKinney, Frisco, and Rockwall, as well as other cities in Dallas, Collin, Grayson, Denton, Tarrant, and Rockwall Counties.
 We can be contacted at 214.692.8200 or through our online form to set up a consultation.